-- Parents are asked if their child has any medical conditions on the enrolment form. - St Stephens uses an IHP to record the support an individual pupil needs around their medical condition.
-The IHP is developed with the pupil (where appropriate), parent, school staff, specialist nurse (where appropriate) and relevant healthcare services. - St Stephens has a centralised register of IHPs, and an identified member of staff has the responsibility for this register (Mrs Bartlett SENDCo). - IHPs are regularly reviewed, at least every year or whenever the pupil's needs change. - The pupil (where appropriate) parents, specialist nurse (where appropriate) and relevant healthcare services hold a copy of the IHP.
-Other school staff are made aware of and have access to the IHP for the pupils in their care. - Each class has a medical file with information on the medical needs of the pupils. - St Stephens makes sure that the pupil's confidentiality is protected. - St Stephens seeks permission from parents before sharing any medical information with any other party. - St Stephens meets with the pupil (where appropriate), parent, specialist nurse (where appropriate) and relevant healthcare services prior to any overnight or extended day visit to discuss and make a plan for any extra care requirements that may be needed.
-This is recorded in the pupil's IHP which accompanies them on the visit. - St Stephens keeps an accurate record of all medication administered, including the dose, time, date and supervising staff. - St Stephens makes sure that all staff providing support to a pupil has received suitable training and on-going support, to make sure that they have confidence to provide the necessary support and that they fulfil the requirements set out in the pupil's IHP.
+- Parents at this school are asked if their child has any medical conditions on the enrolment form. - The Academy uses an IHP to record the support an individual pupil needs around their medical condition.
+The IHP is developed with the pupil (where appropriate), parent, school staff, specialist nurse (where appropriate) and relevant healthcare services. - The Academy has a centralised register of IHPs, and an identified member of staff has the responsibility for this register. - IHPs are regularly reviewed, at least every year or whenever the pupil's needs change. - The pupil (where appropriate) parents, specialist nurse (where appropriate) and relevant healthcare services hold a copy of the IHP.
+Other school staff are made aware of and have access to the IHP for the pupils in their care. - Each class has a medical file with information on the medical needs of the pupils. - The Academy makes sure that the pupil's confidentiality is protected. - The Academy seeks permission from parents before sharing any medical information with any other party. - The Academy meets with the pupil (where appropriate), parent, specialist nurse (where appropriate) and relevant healthcare services prior to any overnight or extended day visit to discuss and make a plan for any extra care requirements that may be needed.
+This is recorded in the pupil's IHP which accompanies them on the visit. - The Academy keeps an accurate record of all medication administered, including the dose, time, date and supervising staff. - The Academy makes sure that all staff providing support to a pupil has received suitable training and ongoing support, to make sure that they have confidence to provide the necessary support and that they fulfil the requirements set out in the pupil's IHP.
 This should be provided by the specialist nurse/school nurse/other suitably qualified healthcare professional and/or the parent.
 The specialist nurse/school nurse/other suitably qualified healthcare professional will confirm their competence, and the Academy keeps an up-to-date record of all training undertaken and by whom.